 We are a 501(c)3 Nonprofit Charitable Organization.
 Your donations are tax deductible.

 Financial Readiness Academic Scholarship Award (FRASA) Program

-Academic Requirement: STUDENT MUST HAVE EARNED A B- OR BETTER IN MATH, LANGUAGE ARTS AND FINANCIAL LITERACY, A STATE WIDE ACADEMIC MANDATE.
+- A 'B' OR BETTER IN MATH, LANGUAGE ARTS AND FINANCIAL LITERACY (A STATE WIDE ACADEMIC MANDATE).

 Committee Mission: Work with high school educators to promote the program ensuring focus, adaptation and proficiency in overall financial readiness as they exit high school into college or trade school.
 Not intended to reduce financial aid.

 Why Support the Academic Scholarship Program:

 United States high school graduates deserve to have affordable college education or technical training and little to no students’ loan when they complete.

 The economy failed in 2009 because many borrowers engaged in mortgages they could not afford, but they did not know, so they trusted their lender.

 Financial proficiency minimizes the risks in making decisions that yields negative liquidity